 The Deputy Governor of Bermuda

-As a member of the Foreign and Commonwealth Office (FCO), the Deputy Governor is also responsible to the governor for ensuring that Bermuda meets the international obligations that the United Kingdom has assumed on its behalf, such as marine, aviation, environment, and human rights issues.
+As a UK employee of the Foreign Commonwealth and Development Office (FCDO), the Deputy Governor is also responsible to the Governor for ensuring that Bermuda meets the international obligations that the United Kingdom has assumed on its behalf, such as marine, aviation, environment and human rights issues.

 Deputy Governor of Bermuda’s biography

-Ms Alison Crocket was sworn in as Deputy Governor of Bermuda in July 2018.
+Mr Tom Oppenheim was sworn in as Deputy Governor of Bermuda in May 2022.

 Prior to coming to Bermuda, Mr Oppenheim served as Counsellor for Press, Public diplomacy and Programmes, at the British Embassy in Moscow.
 He has served in the British Diplomatic Service since 2006 in a variety of roles covering Economic, Politico-Military, Political, Human Rights and Press work.
 He has served as Deputy High Commissioner to Solomon Islands, twice at the British Embassy Moscow, and in the British Embassy in Zimbabwe.
 Before joining the Diplomatic service Tom worked as a financial advisor in the UK.

 He is accompanied on this posting by his wife, Elmarie, and their three teenaged children.

 Government House is located in 33-acres of grounds in Pembroke Parish and is the office and residence of the Governor of Bermuda.
 Government House employs 13 executive, secretarial and domestic staff who work with the Governor and Deputy Governor enabling them to work in harmony with the community in the exercise of their duties as set out in the Constitution for a stable, prosperous and well-governed Bermuda.

 Office of the Governor's Public Access to Information statement